Spelt/ZXing.Delphi/README.md

 Just include the source files and add it in your existing projects and build the ZXing.Delphi source within your projects.

 ## Camera
-The standard camera component is, I think too slow for Android and IOS.
-You need to find a third party product or cook your own for a smooth experience.
 From Delphi 11 the standard camera component seems much improved.

 ## Supported Formats